 How to speed up your WordPress: The checklist

 Let’s look at the checklist first before getting into details:

-Reduce the size before uploading to speed up your blog
+Reduce the image size before uploading

 The size of these images is huge and can dramatically impact the loading time.
 First-time visitors are impatient and won’t wait around for your large images to load.
 Your photos should be big enough to make an impact, but not so large that the file size prevents a quick page loading time.